 Ibrahim was undecided about his preferred area for degree study but wanted to combine his work experience and interests with the flexibility to move into new subject areas.
-Free access to the learning materials of the OER universitas (OERu) network provided a "try before you buy" scenario.
+Free access to the learning materials for the OER university (OERu) courses provided a "try before you buy" scenario.
 Ibrahim decided to start with a Diploma of Arts which offered the flexibility to select first-year degree courses across different disciplines.
 He chose three business related courses combined with a course in international relations and another in communication skills.